ibm-cloud-docs/solution-tutorials/cbr-security.hidden.md

 * Then walk through commands to deploy the rules.
 * What should be tested?
 Access the app from the e2e tutorial to see that it still works?
 How to test that rules tighten the security?

+You can run the following commands in the browser tab with the {{site.data.keyword.cloud-shell_notm}} session.

+Note that the files will be gone once the session is closed.
+It is not a problem for the tutorial, but should be avoided for production systems.
+For these, consider using [{{site.data.keyword.bpfull_notm}}](https://{DomainName}/docs/schematics?topic=schematics-about-schematics), a managed Infrastructure-as-Code solution, or having the files on your computers.
+{: note}

 1. Get the Terraform code:
    ```sh